Inspired by Walker Evans work "Many are called" subway series from the late 1930's

 Walker Evans’ Many Are Called is a three-year photographic study of people on the New York subway.
 Using a camera hidden in his jacket and a cable release running down his sleeve, Evans snapped unsuspecting passengers while they traveled through the city.
 Evans said that these photographs were his “idea of what a portrait ought to be,” he wrote, “anonymous and documentary and a straightforward picture of mankind.”

 This work is my continuation of those ideas.
 Using a hidden camera i have attempted to capture true portraits of human beings in daily life.
-This work is a year in process and still going.
+I have also included images of the environment where these portraits were taken in order to enhance the overall atmosphere of the works.
+This piece is a year in process and still going.
 These works are compiled from my daily commute for over a year and counting .

 (click image for slideshow of series)